CQRS, Event Sourcing, Kafka, Event-Driven Architecture, Microservices, Data Streaming

 Why Kafka is the Ideal Foundation

 Apache Kafka's architecture aligns perfectly with CQRS and Event Sourcing requirements.
 Kafka is a distributed commit log that stores streams of events durably and provides both pub-sub and queue semantics.
+For a comprehensive introduction to Kafka's core concepts, see Apache Kafka.

 Kafka topics serve as the event store.
-Events are written to topics and retained based on configurable policies—for days, weeks, or indefinitely.
+Events are written to topics and retained based on configurable policies, for days, weeks, or indefinitely.
 This durable log becomes the source of truth for Event Sourcing.
 Unlike traditional message queues that delete messages after consumption, Kafka retains events, allowing new consumers to process the entire history.

 Kafka's partitioning enables horizontal scaling.
 Events with the same key (like a customer ID) go to the same partition, maintaining order for that entity.
 Multiple partitions allow parallel processing across many consumers.
 This is crucial when rebuilding read models from potentially millions of events.